MPGC/MPGC/README.md

 This idea was the driving force that encouraged me to study software development whilst continuing to work in the world of design.

 ### TECH SKILLS:
-PHP / MYSQL / JS / JQUERY / HTML / CSS / BOOSTRAP / JAVA / ADOBE XD / GITHUB / WORDPRESS / WOOCOMMERCE / SCRUM
+JAVASCRIPT / REACT / MYSQL / JQUERY / HTML / CSS / BOOSTRAP / JAVA / ADOBE XD / GITHUB / WORDPRESS / WOOCOMMERCE / SCRUM / APEX / LWC / TABLEAU

 - 🔭 I’m currently working as Salesforce Junior Consultant.
 I also develop websites in Javascript & React for clients and for fun!
 - 🌱 I’m currently learning Apex, CRM Analytics and Salesforce.